stevesmash/getting-started-todo-app/replit.md

-# GhostLock Backend
+# GhostLock

 ## Overview
-GhostLock Backend is a FastAPI-based REST API for managing cases, entities, and relationships.
-It includes JWT-based authentication and API key management.
+GhostLock is a full-stack application for managing cases, entities, and relationships.
+It includes JWT-based authentication, API key management, and a modern dark-themed frontend.

 ## Project Structure
 ```